R1DDL30510/2G/README.md

 ## Quickstart
 1. Initialize the workspace: `./scripts/bootstrap.ps1 -PromptSecrets` (creates `.env`, `data/`, and `models/`, and lets you confirm CLI keys interactively).
 Running `./scripts/bootstrap.ps1` without switches now opens an interactive menu so you can trigger health checks and benchmarks from one place.
 2. Adjust `.env` if you need different ports or storage paths.
 Benchmark defaults (model, prompt, evidence directory) are stored in `.env` under the *Diagnostics and benchmarking* section.
+The template also seeds `LOG_FILE=./logs/stack.log` so compose and script logs consolidate under `./logs/`.
 3. Start the stack: `./scripts/compose.ps1 up` (PowerShell).
 4. Open WebUI: http://localhost:3000 (connects to local Ollama at http://localhost:11434).